5 categories of food that jack sprat could eat on Thanksgiving

 Food at Thanksgiving Dinner

-When Planning your Thanksgiving dinner, it can be fun to think about what Jack and his wife could eat.
-The story, “Jack Sprat Learns About Food” helps children to learn about the different categories of food that we should include in our meals.
+When planning your Thanksgiving dinner, thinking about what Jack and his wife could eat can be fun.
+The story, “Jack Sprat Learns About Food,” helps children learn about the different categories of food that we should include in our meals.
 To do this, we are going to use resources from myplate.gov.

-If you are curious how we graduated from the “basic four food groups” to a “food pyramid” and then finally arrived at “myplate”, check out this blog for more information.
+If you are curious about how we graduated from the “basic four food groups” to a “food pyramid” and finally arrived at “MyPlate,” check out this blog for more information.

 1. The Fruit Category – Jack Sprat Could Eat Fruit

-The first type of food that Jack and his wife need for their Thanksgiving dinner is fruit.
+The first food Jack and his wife need for their Thanksgiving dinner is fruit.

-Foods that are in this category include any fruit or 100% fruit juice.
+Foods in this category include any fruit or 100% fruit juice.
 The fruit can be fresh, frozen, canned, or dried.
-Most people will not have fruit juice for dinner.
-But, a fruit salad makes a colorful addition to a Thanksgiving meal.
+Most people will not have fruit juice for dinner, but a fruit salad makes a colorful addition to a Thanksgiving meal.

 jack sprat could eat fruit. fruit is a category of food.
 See myplate.gov and dawnstephensbooks.com and read Jack Sprat Learns About Food